DGrok is all about parsing Delphi source code. It has three parts:

 asmblocks in your code.

 You can also add code to look for patterns of your own.
 See the classes in the DGrok.Framework\Visitors directory for examples.

-When I first started the project that was to become DGrok, it was just a fancy Find tool, and I wrote it in .NET because .NET came with a regular-expression library.
-Later I tried using a parser generator, and there really aren't any good ones that produce Delphi code, so I stuck with C#.
+When I first started the project that was to become DGrok, it was just a fancy Find tool, and I wrote it in .NET because .NET had a regular-expression library.
+Later I tried using a parser generator, and there aren't any good ones that produce Delphi code, so I stuck with C#.
 And when I eventually switched to a hand-coded recursive descent parser, well, I already had all these unit tests written in C#.

 ANTLR is a fine tool, but it has problems with ambiguous grammars.
 It wants to be able to read from left to right, one token at a time, and always know what type of construct it's dealing with based only on what it's seen so far.
 (There's support for lookahead but it's extremely limited.)

 That isn't good enough for the Delphi grammar.
 Delphi is full of ambiguity.

 For example, take the humble semicolon.
 Most of the time, it's an unambiguous statement separator.
 That is, until you see a semicolon in the middle of a variable declaration: